isaaclhk/Projects/lung_nodule_SVSS/README.md

 ### Folders
-- **saved**: Contains saved traces from the Bayesian models, as well as a text file of significant features from the first layer of feature selection.
+- **saved**: This folder is generated during the initial execution of the script.
+It stores traces from the Bayesian models and includes a text file named significant_features.txt, which lists the significant features identified during the preliminary feature selection phase.
-- **data**: Contains two files, `Features_Train` and `Features_Test`.
-For this study, data from both files are concatenated to obtain the full dataset.
+- **images**: Contains the trace and AUROC plots generated from the scripts.

 ## Results
 For detailed results and analysis, please refer to the accompanying paper.